Connect with us

 Norwich did make some wise sales to balance the books

 Norwich did let two of their defensive stalwarts from the Premier League season go, for a total of £44 million, as Daniel Fark shrewdly realised that this area of the team would be easier to replace.
 This cash injection was necessary to cope with the financial shortfall of EPL relegation, as well as the fact that gate receipts were suddenly stopped due to COVID-19.
-In a time when most League clubs were warning that they would soon go bust, Norwich City actually turned a profit in 2020.
+In a time when most Football League clubs were warning that they would soon go bust, Norwich City actually turned a profit in 2020.

 EPL parachute payments helped Norwich weather the effects of COVID-19

-Of course, it wasn't just the big money sales of Ben Godfrey and Jamal Lewis which helped Norwich City balance the books.
-Premier League parachute payments of £40 million have given Norwich, , and distinct advantages over the rest of the EFL Championship.
+Of course, it wasn’t just the big money sales of Ben Godfrey and Jamal Lewis which helped Norwich City balance the books.
+Premier League parachute payments of £40 million have given Norwich, Watford, and Bournemouth distinct advantages over the rest of the EFL Championship.
 It is certainly interesting that all 3 are in the mix for promotion this season.
 If all of them make it back to the Premier League next year, we can expect doom-laden articles from the likes of Jonathan Wilson about how TV money is making the formerly exciting lower leagues a bore-fest.